Come Back Alive: Brand partnerships and volunteers

 In 2016–2017, "Come Back Alive" and Uklon, a ride sharing service, had a joint promotional campaign #WARTAXI.
 In a mobile application one could choose the service #Wartaxi.
 The cost of the trip was donated to help the army.
 Veterans and other volunteers became drivers of the war taxi program.
 The promotions took place in Kyiv, Dnipro, Odesa, and Lviv.
-As a result of the promotion, about 190,000 hrn was raised, with which four vehicles were purchased for the 30th, 28th, and 24th mechanized brigades.
+As a result of the promotion, about 190,000 hrn was raised, with which four vehicles were purchased for the 30th, 28th, and 24th Mechanized Brigades.
 The promotional campaign #WARTAXI received an award at the 18th Kyiv International Advertising Festival.
 In addition, Uklon continues to support the institutional development of "Come Back Alive".
 The financial support of Uklon helps the foundation to develop, contributing to the improvement of the country's defense capability.

 In 2018 "Come Back Alive", together with Pizza Veterano, organized the event "An Extreme Day in the Office".
 The prominent Ukrainians Andriy Khlyvnyuk, Akhtem Seitablayev, and Marko Halanevych became pizza delivery men for one day.
 They delivered pizzas to the participants of the charitable auction.
-As a result of the event, a quadrocopter for one of the army detachments was purchased.
+As a result of the event, a quadrocopter for one of the army's units was purchased.

-Before the Day of Ukraine's Defenders-2021, "Come Back Alive" and the online-service of Uklon taxi held a joint campaign to raise funds for mobile observation complexes.
-For 14 days, everyone who wished could join the campaign to support the AFU using QR-codes in the service's taxis.
+Before the Day of Ukraine's Defenders-2021, "Come Back Alive" and Uklon held a joint campaign to raise funds for mobile observation complexes.
+For 14 days, everyone who wished could join the campaign to support the AFU using QR codes in the service's taxis.
 Also, on October 14 the service organized free delivery to veterans' businesses in eight cities.
 The campaign raised almost 200,000 hrn, which allowed the foundation to purchase two mobile observation complexes for the front.

 Advocacy of decision making in the sphere of defense

-On February 11, 2016, the head of "Come Back Alive" Vitaliy Deyneha, together with representatives of several other volunteer organizations, submitted an appeal to the governing bodies concerning the situation of the fleet, which resulted in appointing a new commander of the Ukrainian Navy.
+On February 11, 2016, the head of "Come Back Alive" Vitaliy Deynega, together with representatives of several other volunteer organizations, submitted an appeal to the governing bodies concerning the situation of the fleet, which resulted in appointing a new commander of the Ukrainian Navy.
 The foundation also influenced the establishment of Special Operation Forces of the AFU.

 In addition, it provides experts as well as material and technical assistance to the Forces of Territorial Defense of the AFU.